Home

 Care of Taro and Coconut Tree

-Care of Taro and Coconut Tree include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Coconut Tree pruning is done Cut limbs and Remove dead branches.
+Care of Taro and Coconut Tree include pruning, fertilizers, watering etc. Taro pruning is done and Coconut Tree pruning is done Cut limbs and Remove dead branches.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Coconut Tree needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants